tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 For these excercises you will use whole genome sequencing data from 40 individuals of *Astatotilapia calliptera* from the crater
 Lake Masoko in Tanzania.
 Twenty of these samples represent a "littoral" ecomorph and the other 20 a "benthic" ecomorph.
-These individuals have been sequenced to a median coverage of 5.7x.
+These individuals have been sequenced to a mean depth of 5.8x.
 See `/ricco/data/tyler/calmas_meta_sub.txt` for metadata on these samples.
 <br>